guitargeek/geeksw/README.md

 # geeksw
-A cmssw inspired analysis framework in Python.
+A CMSSW inspired analysis framework in Python.